 - There are certain expenses defined that can be funded by petty cash.

-- Only custodians or a few other authorized individuals are allowed to manage, disburse, and make expenses out of the petty cash account.
+- Only custodians or a few other authorized individuals can manage, disburse, and make expenses out of the petty cash account.

 - The incidental expenses are strictly related to the operations of the business.